jtkiley/curation_workshop/workshop.markdown

 # A philosophy of data management.

-Data management (or curation) is a process of transforming data from an initial state to a research-appropriate state.
+Data management (or curation) is a process of transforming data from an initial, raw state to a research-appropriate state.
-We can think of is as a highly iterative process with four interrelated steps: access, cleaning, selection, and analysis.
+We can think of this as a highly iterative process with four interrelated steps: access, cleaning, selection, and analysis.
 In general, we seek to move from the data we can get toward data that we can use to examine our theoretical questions.
 To best promote that goal in a reproducible and robust way, we suggest four principles and some associated implications.

 1. **Others (and you) should be able to reproduce your study.**
 1. **Data management errors happen, and you should be able to detect and repair them easily.**
-1. **Data management is iterative and ongoing, and practices should match.**
+1. **Data management is iterative and ongoing, and different processes and practices should match.**
 1. **Good data tools are built well once and used repeatedly.**

+While what we recommend below is specific to Python and dataframes (which we'll be introducing you to today), it also applies good practice basic to most data-intensive research processes outlined above.

 # Implications for practices.